 FinDock packages installed before the October 2019 release may use the name ‘StepOrange CPM’ or ‘PaymentHub.’

-Connecting ProcessingHub and Salesforce
+Connect ProcessingHub and Salesforce

-To establish connections with Salesforce to and from ProcessingHub:
+To connect Salesforce to ProcessingHub:

 - Go to the Setup tab in the FinDock App in Salesforce.